 SGC is the custodian of significant geoscience collections including Western Australia multi-client airborne geophysical surveys, the Hallberg Mapping Collection, and the Nick Lockett Remote Sensing Interpretation Archive.

 Contact our multi-client team if you would like SGC to act as the multi-client custodian of your survey data or for further information on purchasing a multi-client dataset.

 SGC runs internationally renowned 1- and 2-day training workshops on Integration of Aeromagnetics and Geology at various times throughout the year in Perth and periodically at local and international conferences.
-For company groups, customised workshops can be developed and run in-house, on site, or virtually.
+Customised workshops can be developed and run in-house, on-site, or virtually for company groups.